MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/finance-operations-integration.md

 This integration supports the use of [Microsoft-managed](/dynamics365/fin-ops-core/dev-itpro/deployment/cloud-deployment-overview#customer-lifecycle-subscriptions-and-environment-types) environments.
 Customer-managed environments are not supported with this integration.

-At this time, [Project Operations resource/non-stocked integration](/dynamics365/project-operations/environment/resource-dual-write-overview) doesn't allow the Field Service integration to work within the same legal entities that have been enabled for the resource/non-stocked integrated scenario.
+[Project Operations resource/non-stocked integration](/dynamics365/project-operations/environment/resource-dual-write-overview) doesn't allow the Field Service integration to work within the same legal entities that have been enabled for the resource/non-stocked integrated scenario.
 However, it can work within the same environments for other legal entities.

 Offline virtual tables are currently not supported, which is why it is critical to [set up the defaulting logic for locations](finance-operations-integration-setup.md#configure-inventory-and-warehouse-management-within-warehouses) so that transactions don't get blocked.

 The following processes or features available within the finance and operation apps aren't supported or aren't reflected within Field Service out-of-the-box for this integration:

 - [Reserving inventory feature](/dynamics365/supply-chain/inventory/reserve-inventory-quantities) to reserve inventory quantities for certain orders.

 - Tracking dimensions to define the granularity of an item's tracking in subsequent transactions.
 This feature is useful for tracking items by batch or serial number.